 You have nothing to lose trying the tips below.
 Give it two weeks and then tell us we’re wrong!

-6 Steps To Relieving Arthritis in Dogs
+7 Steps To Relieving Arthritis in Dogs:

-Take Out Factors That Inflame and Thus Aggravate Arthritis
+1. Take Out Factors That Inflame and Thus Aggravate Arthritis

-Feed a Diet That Will Fuel Strong Joints
+2. Feed a Diet That Will Fuel Strong Joints

-Lean Them Up Considerably but NOT by Feeding Them Less Food!
+3. Focus on Leaning Them Up Considerably but NOT by Feeding Them Less Food!

-Include Natural Anti-Inflammatory Additions
+4. Include Natural Anti-Inflammatory Additions

-Suitable Exercise, Swimming, Hydrotherapy and Acupuncture
+5. Suitable Exercise, Swimming, Hydrotherapy and Acupuncture

 Acupuncture works on the same basis.
 The affects of this on horses and dogs is incredible.
 Acupuncture works on getting the energy and blood flowing to areas where it may have been restricted from.
 What happens is the muscles around the sore joint tighten, constricting blood vessels in the affected area, starving it of vital nutrition, further weakening it.
 The hair above these joints is usually thin and dry and scraggly looking as it to is starved of the good stuff.
 Acupuncture convinces these muscles to relax allowing the blood and energy to flow back into the area.